US Federal Aid

 - Distance learning programmes

-- Programmes with a mandatory study abroad component at a non-certified US loans institution or at an institution in the US (if study abroad is optional then you would still be ineligible if you chose to go).
-A student's enrollment in a programme of study abroad approved for credit by the home institution may be considered enrollment at the home institution for the purpose of applying for assistance under the title IV, HEA programs, where the school is certified to participate in US loans and we have a consortium or contractual agreement with them.
+- Programmes with a mandatory study abroad component that constitutes more than 25% of the course at a non-certified US loans institution or at an institution in the US (if study abroad is optional then you would still be ineligible if you chose to go).
+A student's enrolment in a programme of study abroad approved for credit by the home institution may be considered enrolment at the home institution for the purpose of applying for assistance under the title IV, HEA programs, where the school is certified to participate in US loans and we have a consortium or contractual agreement with them.
 At present, there are no such agreements in place.

 Federal Loans and Limits